Graduate Certificate in Applied Economics

 Ready to Apply?

 Admission into the Master of Science in Applied Economics program is competitive.
 To be considered for regular admission students must satisfy the following requirements:

-Completed courses in calculus, statistics, intermediate macroeconomics, and intermediate microeconomics with a minimum grade of “C” in each course and a minimum GPA of 3.00 on a 4.00 scale in these courses
+- Completed courses in calculus, statistics, macroeconomics, and microeconomics (intermediate level micro and macro courses are strongly preferred) with a minimum grade of “C” in each course and a minimum GPA of 3.00 on a 4.00 scale in the required courses.

-The deadline for completed applications for fall semester admissions is May 1st with decisions being made on or before June 1st.
-Applications for spring semester are due by October 1st with decisions being made on or before October 15th.
-Applications completed after the deadline will be considered at the discretion of the program director.
+The deadline for completed applications for fall semester admission is May 1st with decisions being made on or before June 1st.
+Applications for the spring semester are due by October 1st with decisions being made on or before October 15th.
+Applications completed after the deadline will be considered at the discretion of the Program Director.